Play.

 One thing we like about Club Bath is that they pipe in continuous house music from some radio station.
 The music is actually good enough to dance to, though you won’t see anyone actually dancing since everyone is in their towels and dancing would look decidedly out of place.

-Facilities: Bar, Cruise, Gym, Showers, Steam room, Maze, Relaxing Cabins - free, Lockers
+Facilities: Cruise, Bar, Gym, Showers, Steam room, Maze, Relaxing Cabins - free, Lockers

 Played Enough?